xforce/eve-echoes-tools/INSTALLATION.md

 # Inside the eve-echoes-tools folder

 # Install neox-tools
-# Replace the link with the fork link (or leave it)
+# Replace the url with the fork url (or leave it if you want this version)
 git clone https://github.com/xforce/neox-tools

 cd neox-tools/scripts

 # Install unnpk
-# Replace the link with the fork link (or leave it)
+# Replace the url with the fork url (or leave it if you want this version)
 git clone https://github.com/YJBeetle/unnpk

 # Go back into the eve-echoes-tools directory and continue the installation instruction